About the JVC XP-EXT1

 The compact transmitter is roughly the size of a modern Blu-ray player.
 But on the back there are more connections than I've ever seen on any other TV headphone system.
 There are three HDMI inputs and an HDMI output There is also a digital optical input and an analog stereo RCA input.

 The transmitter features three HDMI inputs and one HDMI output (with eARC) for connecting a TV, console, player, streamer and/or cable/satellite box.

-Like a modern A/V receiver, the HDMI connections offer 4K video passthrough with support for Dolby Vision™, so you can get rich sound and picture quality with simple HDMI connections — one from your 4K video source to your sound bar and then one from your sound bar to your TV.
+Like a modern A/V receiver, the HDMI connections offer 4K video passthrough with support for Dolby Vision™, so you can get rich sound and picture quality with simple HDMI connections — one from your 4K video source to the transmitter and then one from the transmitter to your TV.
 The HDMI output also supports eARC (enhanced Audio Return Channel), so it can receive uncompromised audio signals — like Dolby Atmos — from an eARC-equipped TV.